Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 As we learn more about COVID-19 and SARS-CoV-2, we see that, while the acute phase of COVID can pose severe health consequences and death, recovering from an acute infection does not mean that your journey with COVID is over.
-In fact, as many as 30 percent of those infected with SARS-CoV-2 go on to develop Long COVID, a post-viral illness that can cause debilitating, life-changing symptoms.
+In fact, as many as 30 percent of those infected with SARS-CoV-2 go on to develop Long COVID, a viral-associated illness that can cause debilitating, life-changing symptoms.
 While most people work to reduce their risk of infection by means of social distancing, wearing masks, and receiving vaccinations, the widespread Omicron variants are making it more and more difficult, with some infectious disease specialists predicting that the majority of the population will become infected at some point.
 Given that, the questions become who is most at risk for Long COVID, and is there anything you can do to reduce your risk?

 Who is Most at Risk for Developing Long COVID?